eth-educators/eth-docker-docs/website/docs/Usage/ClientSetup.md

 - Set the `COMPOSE_FILE` entry depending on the client you are going to run, and with which options.
 See below for available compose files.
-Think of this as blocks you combine: One ethereum 2 client, optionally one ethereum 1 node, optionally reporting.
+Think of this as blocks you combine: One ethereum 2 client, optionally one ethereum 1 node, optionally reporting, optionally a reverse proxy for https:// access to reporting.
 - If you are going to use a 3rd-party provider as your eth1 chain source, set `ETH1_NODE` to that URL.
   Look into [Alchemy](https://alchemyapi.io) or see [how to create your own Infura account](https://status-im.github.io/nimbus-eth2/infura-guide)
 - For Lighthouse, you can set `ETH1_NODE` to a comma-separated list, for example `http://eth1:8545,https://<alchemy-url>` would use a local eth1 first, and fail back to Alchemy when it does not respond.
-- Adjust ports if you are going to need custom ports instead of the defaults.
-These are the ports exposed to the host, and for the P2P ports to the Internet via your firewall/router.
+- For Prysm and Nimbus, you can set `ETH1_FALLBACK_NODE1` and `ETH1_FALLBACK_NODE2` to be your first and second fallback, respectively.
 - Set the `NETWORK` variable to either "mainnet" or a test network such as "prater"
 - If you are running your own eth1 node, set the `ETH1_NETWORK` variable to `mainnet` or `goerli`
 - Set the `GRAFFITI` string if you want a specific string.
+- Adjust ports if you are going to need custom ports instead of the defaults.
+These are the ports exposed to the host, and for the P2P ports to the Internet via your firewall/router.

 ### Client compose files